mivek/ansible-role-postgresql/README.md

 Control the state of the postgresql service and whether it should start at boot time.

+    postgresql_auth_method: scram-sha-256

+The authentication method to use.
+Either scram-sha-256 or md5.

     postgresql_global_config_options:
       - option: unix_socket_directories
         value: '{{ postgresql_unix_socket_directories | join(",") }}'
       - option: log_directory
         value: 'log'
+      - option: password_encryption
+        value: "{{ postgresql_auth_method }}"

 Global configuration options that will be set in `postgresql.conf`.
 For PostgreSQL versions older than 9.3 you need to at least override this variable and set the `option` to `unix_socket_directory`.
 If you override the value of `option: log_directory` with another path, relative or absolute, then this role will create it for you.